Death and state funeral of Jimmy Carter: Stage three: Services in Plains, Georgia

 U.S. Navy F/A-18 Super Hornets perform a flyover during the private interment of Carter at the Jimmy Carter National Historical Park on January 9, 2025.

 After the funeral in Washington, D.C., Carter's remains were driven by motorcade to Joint Base Andrews and were transported on a military flight under the same call sign from Joint Base Andrews to Lawson Army Airfield at Fort Moore in Columbus, Georgia.
 Upon arrival back in Georgia, Carter's remains traveled by motorcade to Maranatha Baptist Church in his hometown of Plains for a private funeral service with his family and close friends.

 Numerous military members greeted the casket, while a 21-plane flyover was conducted before his casket was removed from the hearse.
 The flyover was held in "missing man" formation, in recognition of his Navy service.
 The 282 Army Band from Fort Jackson, South Carolina, also played "Hail to the Chief" and the hymns, "It Is Well with My Soul" and "Old Rugged Cross".

 As the casket entered the church, the organist played "God of Our Fathers".
 The church's pastor, Ashley Guthas, opened the service.
 The service was led by Tony Lowden, who gave the remarks after which the congregation sang the hymn, "Blest Be the Tie that Binds".
 During the service, the U.S. Navy Sea Chanters provided choral music and sang "America the Beautiful" and "Eternal Father, Strong to Save" as well as a solo rendition "Let There Be Peace on Earth" sang by Joanna Maddox accompanied by Stan Whitmire.
 Following another performance of "Hail to the Chief", "It Is Well with My Soul" and "Old Rugged Cross" again played as the casket was taken out of the church.

 Carter's remains were transported in a final procession through Plains to his home for a private burial.
 The Fort Moore Maneuver Center of Excellence Band played "The Star-Spangled Banner", "Rock of Ages", and "Eternal Father, Strong to Save".
 This was followed by the firing of a 21-gun salute, and the playing of "Taps" by a lone bugler.
 It is customary, and prescribed by military regulation, for all U.S. Army posts equipped with artillery to mark the official conclusion of the state funeral by firing the "Salute to the Union"—50 successive rounds of artillery fire—upon notification that burial has concluded.

+Following the funeral, the United States Secret Service announced that it had ceased protecting former President Jimmy Carter on January 10, 2025.
+Jimmy Carter holds the record for the longest-serving protectee in Secret Service history.